capitalch/trace-new/notes/tracking.md

 		If role weight is 1, that is manager, then all protected controls are enabled New roles can be defined by admin.
 Every protected control has weight as data-weight attribute.
 At run time user's role weight is divided by protected control's data-weight.
 If remainder is 0 then the contol is enabled otherwise disabled
 		At server there is 'ProtectedControlM' table was id, controlName, weight, descr.
 When a new protected control is created at client side then super admin does corresponding entry in this table.
 The CRUD of this table is available in Super Admin menu
+## Authentication
+### Server
+1. login(username, password)-> returns access token, refresh token
+	a) get password_hash_from_db for user, email from testing service; hashes password; compares password
+	b) If anything wrong; raise exception
+	c) otherwise create tokens and return
+2. Secured function call: verifies the token.
+If failure then raises exception; otherwise returns user
+3. Testing: Create user service which returns password_hash_from_db, email against a username

+## Client
+1. Login screen to hit /login
+2. Any other call to api will activate the secured function call

 ## Tables
 1. ClientM: id, clientCode, clientName, isActive, timestamp